Eurovision Song Contest 2018

 The Eurovision Song Contest 2018 was the 63rd edition of the Eurovision Song Contest.
-It consisted of two semi-finals on 8 and 10 May and a final on 12 May 2018, held at the Lisbon Arena in Lisbon, Portugal, and presented by Filomena Cautela, Sílvia Alberto, Catarina Furtado, and Daniela Ruah.
+It consisted of two semi-finals on 8 and 10 May and a final on 12 May 2018, held at the Altice Arena in Lisbon, Portugal, and presented by Filomena Cautela, Sílvia Alberto, Catarina Furtado, and Daniela Ruah.
 It was organised by the European Broadcasting Union (EBU) and host broadcaster Rádio e Televisão de Portugal (RTP), which staged the event after winning the for with the song "Amar pelos dois" by Salvador Sobral.